You are here

 Extension of Time to Degree

 Doctoral students who do not finish their degrees within 5 years of passing their comprehensive examinations will be required to re-take their exams.
 Master's students whose coursework is more than 6 years old may need to take additional coursework.
-In either case, students must petition for an extension of time to degree.
+Certificate students whose coursework is more than 4 years old may need to take additional coursework.
+In all of these cases, students must petition for an extension of time to degree.